hanwenzhang123/front-end-interview/css/README.md

 The z-index property specifies the stack order of an element.

-z-index only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky) and flex items (elements that are direct children of display:flex elements).
+z-index only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky) and flex items (elements that are direct children of display: flex elements).

+A higher value means the element will be closer to the top of the stacking order.

 If two positioned elements overlap without a z-index specified, the element positioned last in the HTML code will be shown on top.